25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Tromso Tours Often Provide Additional Winter Gear

-If you’re signed up for dog-sledding tours or anything else in Tromso, you might have the option of using their additional winter gear for the journey.
+If you’re signed up for dog-sledding tours or another activity in Tromso, you might have the option of using their winter suits and gear for the journey.

 Don’t count on this, however.
-If you’re going whale watching or chasing the northern lights, you will be on your own so you better bring your best winter clothing along for the ride!
+If you’re going whale watching or chasing the northern lights, you will be on your own so you better bring your warmest winter clothing along for the ride!

 If you’re taking a Tromso snowmobiling tour, you will be provided some extra gear!